wendyverdonk93/docs/content/payment-methods/wallet/paypal/how-does-paypal-work.md

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.

+Please note that MultiSafepay does not collect the funds for PayPal and thus it will affect the backend of the plugin you are using.

+{{< alert-notice >}} Sending an order with PayPal depends on the statuses of an order.
+Within PayPal, the order status will be sent as _Completed_ and the financial status will be marked as _Initialized_.
+If the financial status is marked as _Initialized_, the order will not be delivered.
+Therefore, it is important to mention that the order in your backend has to be marked as _Completed_ when the order status is received as _Completed_ to ensure fulfilment of the order. {{< /alert-notice >}}

 * Order status
 The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.